-REGENTS OPERA JUNE NEWSLETTER!
+REGENTS OPERA JUNE NEWSLETTER

 Greetings all from a rare bit of both air conditioning and working WiFi I have found in London!

-Rigoletto at the Bloomsbury, 17th July
+Rigoletto at the Bloomsbury, Friday 17th July

 Oliver Gibbs as Rigoletto and Luci Briginshaw as Gilda